jerryberlin/Si-Reko-bangkit-capstone-2023/README.md

 ## Introduction
-Si-Reko is a ...
+As a country with incredible natural, cultural and historical wealth, Indonesia has great potential to become a popular tourist destination.
+However, there is a common problem faced by tourists and even Indonesian people themselves, which is the lack of knowledge about attractions, especially those that are less well-known.
+Our solution aims to address this by providing a personalized recommendation system that can be accessed through a mobile app.
+By doing so, we hope to increase the exposure of local destinations to a broader audience and help tourists find places that suit their preferences.

 #### Features

-- Splash Screen,
+- Splash Screen, a visually appealing screen that welcomes you to Si-Reko.
-- Onboarding Screen,
+- Onboarding Screen, introduces app features and benefits.
-- Login,
+- Login, allows a user to gain access to an application by entering their username and password.
-- Register,
+- Register, create an account to unlock features.
-- Home,
+- Home, central hub for travel recommendations based on location and preferences.
-- Bookmark,
+- Bookmark, save favorite destinations for easy access.
-- Profile,
+- Profile, user's information.
-- Detail Screen,
+- Detail Screen, comprehensive information about destinations.
-- Rating,
+- Rating, provide feedback and improve recommendations.

 #### Dependencies